Technology

 This is based on an average four-bedroom detached home, so how much you'd save would depend on the type of home you have and the energy-saving measures you have in place.

-Financial help is also available, courtesy of the government scheme the Renewable Heat Incentive (RHI).
-The EST estimates the RHI scheme could provide an additional £2,590 to £4,005 a year.
+Financial help is also available, courtesy of the government RHI scheme.
+The EST estimates the RHI scheme could provide an additional £2,380 to £2,585 a year for properties in England, Scotland and Wales.

+But if you’re replacing a newer A-rated oil boiler heating system, a ground source heat pump could actually add £50 to £55 to your annual bill in comparison.

 To find out more, go to Renewable Heat Incentive.